alexisaperez/asanaSprintWorkflow/README.md

 > The retrospective meeting is the only non project oriented meeting.
 It is designed to review the team as a wholes performance and to see what can be improved  before the next sprint starts.
 This is not a time to evaluate individuals but to better understand how efficient the entire team is.

-### Agile goals
+### Sprint Cycle Goals
-Their are three primary goals of the Agile project management methodology at Tamman.
+Their are three primary goals of the Agile project management methodology and use of sprint cycles at Tamman.
 - Maintain flexibility and enable the team to pivot quickly when encountering road blocks.
 In other words "try, learn, refine".
 - Improve the teams efficiency and cutdown on ambiguous direction.
 Using up to date tracking tools and improving inter-team communication encourages improved cadence but also reduces unintentional knowledge hoarding.
 - Reduce the amount of time and frequency needed for meetings.
 To support this there are only four primary meetings within a sprint cycle; kickoff, daily standup, demo, retrospective.